Adaptive Reinforcement Learning for Unobservable Random Delays: Related Work

-Another approach explored for constant-delay RL is that of having delayed agent trying imitate an undelayed expert, which is employed in algorithms such as DIDA \cite{art:2022:dida} and VDPO \cite{art:2024:vdpo}.
-These assume access to the undelayed MDP, which in the real-world can be applied in sim-to-real scenarios, but not when training directly on the real physical system.
+Another approach explored for constant-delay RL is to have a delayed agent trying to imitate an undelayed expert, used in algorithms such as DIDA \citep{art:2022:dida} and VDPO \citep{art:2024:vdpo}.
+These assume access to the undelayed MDP, which in the real world can be applied in sim-to-real scenarios, but not when training directly on the real physical system.
+Access to an undelayed expert can also be provided as part of offline RL, as used by DFBT \cite{art:2025:dfbt} and DT-CORL \cite{art:2026:iclr-belief-rl}.
+Offline RL assumes access to a dataset of expert demonstrations rather than directly exploring the environment.

-Work by \citep{art:2021:rl-random-delays} also uses action buffering to reason about random delays, but assumes that delays are observable at the time when actions are being generated.
-In contrast, our work does not depend on such a strong assumption, i.e., we only require that delays are available in hindsight for actions that were applied to the underlying system (see Section \ref{sec:interaction-layer-delayed-mdps}).\footnote{We never observe the delay for generated actions that did not end up being applied to the system.
-Although it it possible to consider a real-world setup where you can collect this information as well, we do not need it for our algorithm in Section \ref{sec:mbpac}.}
+DCAC by \cite{art:2021:rl-random-delays} is a framework that allows agents to make decisions under unobservable delays, but without any control over when an action is going to be applied to the environment.
+Like our approach, delays are available in hindsight, which DCAC uses for future decision making and value accreditation.
+Other approaches for random delays typically assume observability \citep{art:2024:dez,art:2025:dfbt}, which is not applicable in our problem setting.

-One method of making informed decisions is to use a learned dynamics model of the system, for example to plan into future horizons or to estimate future states as policy inputs \cite{art:2008:delay-rl}.
-A commonly used dynamics model architecture is the recurrent state space model (RSSM) \cite{art:2019:planet} that combine recurrent latent state with stochastically sampled states as inputs when transitioning in latent space.
-RSSM is designed to be used for planning algorithms, but can also be used for state prediction.
-The model used by \citep{art:2018:rt-action-delay} is similar to RSSM, but uses deterministic output of states from latent representation.
-Another approach using RSSM is DREAMER \cite{art:2020:dreamer} which learns a latent state representation for the agent to make decisions in, but in an undelayed setting.
+Model-based approaches have also been explored for delayed RL, as a way to plan into future horizons \citep{art:2021:delay-aware-mbrl} or to estimate future states as policy inputs \citep{art:2008:delay-rl,art:2018:rt-action-delay}.
+A commonly used dynamics model architecture is the recurrent state space model (RSSM) \citep{art:2019:planet} that combines a recurrent latent state with stochastically sampled states to transition in latent space.
+RSSM was designed for planning algorithms, but can also be used for state prediction.
+The model used by \cite{art:2018:rt-action-delay} is similar to RSSM, but uses deterministic output of states from the latent representation.
+Another approach using RSSM is Dreamer \citep{art:2020:dreamer} that learns a latent state representation for the agent to make decisions in, originally in an undelayed setting but extended to the delayed setting by \cite{art:2024:worldmodel-delay-rl}. \cite{art:2024:signal-delay-rl} have explored further variations in model structures that can be used for delayed RL.